 Many consumers who are not using mobile payments are using P2P.
 As familiarity with digital payment increases, so likely will mobile wallet adoption, so businesses must be prepared to accept these payment types.

 3. Financial institutions will play an important role in future P2P offerings

 Although many P2P services are not affiliated with banks, Zelle was founded and supported by banks.
 The company’s success hints at further interest among financial institutions in future P2P offerings.

 4. Security issues must be paid attention to and addressed

 High profile data breaches continue to lead news headlines and consumers are increasingly cautious about securing their information.
-Businesses must go out of their way to let their customers know that sensitive financial and personal data is throughout all interactions.
+Businesses must go out of their way to let their customers know that sensitive financial and personal data is safe and protected throughout all interactions.

-With sales channels spanning in-store, online, and mobile, and consumers remitting many different payment types including P2P, businesses have no choice but to follow an strategy that addresses all possible means of commerce.
+With sales channels spanning in-store, online and mobile and consumers remitting many different payment types including P2P, businesses have no choice but to follow an omni-commerce strategy that addresses all possible means of commerce.

 While P2P is just a slice in the bigger world of commerce, its rising success speaks volumes as to what consumers are looking for in payments today: speed and simplicity.
 Businesses that embrace solutions that streamline transactions across all sales channels, whether in-store, online or on a mobile device, will be best positioned to win more customers in an increasingly competitive marketplace.